-- The Ron Schipper Fitness Center opened in 1999 and features a 7,200-square-foot weight training area - A.N.
-Kuyper Field with synthetic 400-meter track - P.H.
-Kuyper Gymnasium with new \$120,000 game floor added in 1997 - Human performance lab opened in 1999 - H.S.
-Kuyper Fieldhouse with indoor track, extended to 200 meters in 1999 - Ryerson Golf Range, new in 2003 - New soccer and intramural fields - Tennis courts, softball, baseball - Cross-country competition course, new in 2002
+- The Ron Schipper Fitness Center features a 7,200-square-foot weight training area and is open to all students - A new "field turf" football field and new 400-meter, 8-lane track are under construction and scheduled to be completed for the 2006 football season - P.H.
+Kuyper Gymnasium with new vinyl seating installed in 2005 - Human performance lab opened in 1999, and remodeling of exercise science facilities completed in 2004 - H.S.
+Kuyper Field House with 200 meter indoor track - Ryerson Golf Range, new in 2003 - Tennis courts, softball, baseball - Cross-country competition course, new in 2002 - New competition soccer field in 2005